bdrhoa/TangoCard_Java_SDK/README.md

   <dt>String getCardPin</dt>
   <dd>- Card pin provided to the recipient used to validate provided Card number a redemption upon the www.tangocard.com site.</dd>

+  <dt>String getClaimURL</dt>
+  <dd>- It is the address of a web page on the World Wide Web.
+This URL can only be accessed through the email you received.
+It is a unique URL, meaning that it cannot be duplicated or altered..</dd>

+  <dt>String getChallangeKey</dt>
+  <dd>- Depending on the retailer, some eGift Cards Challenge Key in order to be accessed; if that is the case you will find it next to your link or URL.
+You will be prompted to input your Challenge Key when you try to open your eGift Card.</dd>
 </dl>

 <a name="sdk_error_handling"></a>